chuqui/zondajs/README.md

 ### Rendering

-By default, ZondaJS uses EJS for rendering.
-Read more on EJS.
+By default, ZondaJS uses SWIG for rendering.
+Read more on the SWIG templating engine on http://paularmstrong.github.io/swig/

 You can render at any point of the execution, actually after the step 1 (See execution flow),  and there are a couple of handy methods: